hailo-ai/hailo_model_zoo/training/mspn/README.rst

    .. code-block::

       cd /workspace/mmpose
       python tools/deployment/pytorch2onnx.py ./configs/body/2d_kpt_sview_rgb_img/topdown_heatmap/coco/regnetx_800mf_256x192.py exp0/best_AP_epoch_310.pth --output-file mspn_regnetx_800mf.onnx

    where ``exp0/best_AP_epoch_310.pth`` should be replaced by the trained model file path.

 ----

 Compile the Model using Hailo Model Zoo
 ---------------------------------------

-| You can generate an HEF file for inference on Hailo-8 from your trained ONNX model.
+| You can generate an HEF file for inference on Hailo device from your trained ONNX model.
 | In order to do so you need a working model-zoo environment.
 | Choose the corresponding YAML from our networks configuration directory, i.e. ``hailo_model_zoo/cfg/networks/mspn_regnetx_800mf.yaml``\ , and run compilation using the model zoo:

 .. code-block::

    hailomz compile --ckpt mspn_regnetx_800mf.onnx --calib-path /path/to/calibration/imgs/dir/ --yaml path/to/mspn_regnetx_800mf.yaml --start-node-names name1 name2 --end-node-names name1

 * | ``--ckpt`` - path to  your ONNX file.